Five Questions to Ask A Financial Advisor

 - Financial Planner

 A Financial Advisor will be able to offer a greater breadth of services than an FSP.
-Financial advisors will have a Series 65 or Series 66 securities license, which allows them to be paid fees for investment and financial advice instead of commissions only.
+Financial advisors are licensed to be paid fees for investment and financial advice instead of commissions only.
 Financial Advisors often focus on investments and insurance and may not have other expertise.
-As of June 2020, unless an advisor has a Series 65 or 66, they cannot legally call themselves an “Advisor” but must go with “Financial Services Representative” or “Financial Professional,” among other titles.

 A Financial Planner will often be able to do all of what a Financial Advisor can do.
 They typically have more advanced training in areas other than investments and insurance.
 They will usually provide better advice on tax planning, estate planning, retirement planning, cash flow, and other topics.